Adityasr30/pyspark-notes/README.md

 Overall, the command launches the Spark interactive shell in client mode, connecting to a YARN cluster manager with specific configurations.
 It sets the memory and CPU core allocation for the executors and the driver program, disables dynamic allocation and adaptive query execution, and specifies 2 executors to be used for the application.
 The Spark shell will be able to interactively run Spark code and SQL queries using the specified resources and configurations.

-## What are some of the difficulties when working with csv files?
+## What are some of the difficulties when working with CSV files?

 - No defined schema
 - Nested data requires special handling